-The term eczema refers to a number of different skin conditions in which the skin is red and irritated and occasionally results in small, fluid-filled bumps that become moist and ooze.
-The most common cause of eczema is atopic dermatitis, sometimes called infantile eczema although it occurs in infants and older children.
+The term eczema refers to a number of different skin conditions in which the skin is red and irritated and sometimes has small, fluid-filled bumps that become moist and ooze.
+The most common cause of eczema is atopic dermatitis (sometimes called infantile eczema), which affects older kids as well as infants.

-The word "atopic" describes conditions that occur when someone is overly sensitive to allergens in their environment such as pollens, molds, dust, animal dander, and certain foods.
+The word "atopic" describes conditions that happen when someone is overly sensitive to allergens in the environment.
+These include pollens, molds, dust, animal dander, and certain foods.
 "Dermatitis" means that the skin is inflamed, or red and sore.

 About half of the kids who get eczema will also someday develop hay fever or asthma themselves.
-Eczema is not an allergy itself, but allergies can trigger eczema.
-Some environmental factors (such as excessive heat or emotional stress) can also trigger the condition.
+Eczema is not an allergy itself, but allergies can trigger it.
+Some environmental factors (such as excessive heat or emotional stress) also can trigger the condition.

 Signs and Symptoms

-They may also experience circular, slightly raised, itchy, and scaly rashes in the bends of the elbows, behind the knees, or on the backs of the wrists and ankles.
+They also may have circular, slightly raised, itchy, and scaly rashes in the bends of the elbows, behind the knees, or on the backs of the wrists and ankles.

-As kids get older, the rash is usually less oozy and scalier than it was when the eczema first began, and the skin is extremely itchy and dry.
+As kids get older, the rash is usually scalier than it was when the eczema first began, and the skin is extremely itchy and dry.
 These symptoms also tend to worsen and improve over time, with flare-ups occurring periodically.

 How Long Does It Last?

 In many cases, eczema goes into remission and symptoms may disappear altogether for months or even years.